 In this video the teacher and student of the programme explain how this programme is structured and what the unique aspects are.

 Master's Week: Information sessionsDiscover which programme suits you best (and whether the UvA is right for you).
 Find out in our information sessions, during which there will be a short presentation and you will be able to ask lecturers and students all your questions live.
-The next UvA Master’s Week will take place from 11-17 February 2023.
+The next UvA Master's Week will take place 18-25 November 2023.

 This course introduces the student to several different approaches to Jewish studies and consists of two major parts.
 The first is devoted to multi-disciplinary approaches to studying Jewish history, whereas the second part concentrates on Jewish languages and literatures.
 Both series feature the same topics, but through different methodologies and case studies: memory, text, space, narrativity, politics and the end of history.